 You can create your own cool looking industrial curtain rod like this one by Schue Love using parts from your local hardware store.
 It costs a fraction of what a similar look would cost retail.

-For a nautical theme, here is a super fun idea, by Vintage Home Love, using heavy rope.
+For another nautical theme, here is a super fun idea, by Vintage Home Love, using heavy rope.
 She even used canvas curtains to complete the look!

-Do you have a unique idea for a homemade curtain rod?
+Do you have a unique idea for a homemade curtain rod or DIY window treatments?